EmbeddedSystemClass/New-GPS-Additions/README.md

 # New-GPS-Additions
 crazyflie 1.0/2.0

+Date 2016.09.17

+>>>>Branch gtgps-9 - This update and new commit contains the latest updates involving changes to config.mk.
+This code change corrected an error that crept in 2016.07.10 Branch gtgps-7 and affected the subsequent Branches gtgps-8 and gtgps-9 prior to this update.
+The error caused the GTGPS deck driver not to enumerated.

 Date 2016.07.16

 >>>>Branch gtgps-9 - This update and new commit contains the latest updates involving changes to sensfusion6.c The code change